 Technology has taken fax to the next level, using cloud fax you can now use the internet to send and receive faxes.
 This means you can fax from any computer or even from you mobile phone.

 This is also a great plus for people on-the-go, you can check your faxes or send faxes no matter where you are.
-You are no longer tied down to a fax machine.
+You are no longer tied down to a fax machine, you can easily start to send fax from Gmail on your laptop or cellphone.

 Expand Your Business Internationally

-Having a fax number means you can do business with anyone in the world.
+Having an online fax number means you can do business with anyone in the world.
 Most companies outside the US primarily use faxing to transmit documents, if you want to keep up with international business then having a fax number is essential.